 If you recall from an earlier blog post, Dr. Greenspan’s affect diathesis hypothesis postulated that our children have trouble connecting affect to motor planning abilities.
 Our children might have many ideas of how to play, but don’t know how to execute those plans, so it’s easier to just repeat what they know.

 If your child’s repetitive behaviour is due to a sensory need (“stimming”), try to anticipate when (s)he will reach his/her limit and provide the sensory calming (s)he prefers.
-A sensory diet can help prevent overload by providing sensory input throughout the day tailored to your child’s individual needs.
+A sensory lifestyle can help prevent overload by providing sensory input throughout the day tailored to your child’s individual needs.

 If your child’s repetitive behaviour is due to challenges with what else to do, treat what the child is doing as purposeful and join the child in what (s)he is doing.
 Use high affect such as an overly interested tone and facial expressions and essentially making it into a game.
 You might even get the child to stop and look at you doing what (s)he is doing and then you can take turns.